 On February 4, 2019, the Company signed a lease agreement for its new corporate headquarters at 117 Kendrick Street in Needham, Massachusetts.
 The facility consists of a 15,197 square foot property which houses the corporate, clinical, laboratory and manufacturing operations for the Company.
 The lease term ends on August 31, 2026.
 Prior to occupying the new space, the Company had construction performed to modify the space to meet its needs.
-The cost of this construction was \$765 and was paid for by the landlord provided allowance in the lease agreement.
-The \$765 lease incentive was recorded as reduction to the lease right of use asset recorded to the Company's condensed consolidated balance sheet upon adoption of ASC 842 on January 1, 2022.
+The Company received \$0.8 million as a reimbursement by our landlord for a tenant improvement.
+The \$0.8 million lease incentive was recorded as reduction to the lease right of use asset recorded to the Company's condensed consolidated balance sheet upon adoption of ASC 842 on January 1, 2022.